FluidTrust/Tutorial-ECSA2021/_pages/home.md

 This tutorial introduces a static analysis operating on software architectures modeled within the Palladio approach.
 Besides foundational knowledge, the tutorial provides a practical hands-on session using the tool.
 The goal is to show that it is already possible to consider confidentiality in the early design process and that this consideration can be integrated into existing architectural design tools.
-Besides this existing approach, we also aim for discussing future extensions that address upcoming challenges such as considering uncertainty when reasoning about confidentiality.

 ## Covered Topics
 The workshop will cover a mix of foundational, conceptual and practical topics.
-The foundational topics will be:
+The foundational topics will be short but cover
-* Foundations on information flow and access control
+* Foundations on access control
 * Foundations of data flow(-based) modeling

 The covered conceptual topics are about identifying essential aspects of a confidentiality analysis:
 * Reduction of confidentiality modeling and analyses to essential confidentiality properties and behavioral building blocks
 * Formulation of confidentiality analyses by means of properties of data and processing entities
-* Means for considering uncertainty in the execution context or usage of the system

 The following practical topics will be discussed in the context of Palladio and its tooling:
 * Component-based modeling of Software Architectures (short)